stitchdata/docs/_account-security/stitch-security.md

       - question: "Does Stitch undergo any security audits?"
         anchor: "stitch-security-audits"
         answer: |
           New features undergo a security review by our team before release.
-In additiona, security professionals conduct regular audits and penetration tests on our existing systems.
+In addition, security professionals conduct regular audits and penetration tests on our existing systems.

       - question: "What are Stitch's recommendations for keeping my data secure?"
         anchor: "stitch-recommendations-data-secure"